QuantConnect/lean-cli/README.md

   Represents a command to add a security to the algorithm.

 Options:
-  --ticker TEXT            The ticker of the symbol to added  [required] --market TEXT            The market of the symbol to added  [required] --security-type TEXT     The security type of the symbol to added  [required] --resolution TEXT        The resolution of the symbol to added --fill-data-forward      The fill forward behavior, true to fill forward, false otherwise - defaults to true --leverage DECIMAL       The leverage for the security, defaults to 2 for equity, 50 for forex, and 1 for everything
+  --ticker TEXT            The ticker of the symbol to add  [required] --market TEXT            The market of the symbol to add  [required] --security-type TEXT     The security type of the symbol to add  [required] --resolution TEXT        The resolution of the symbol to add --fill-data-forward      The fill forward behavior, true to fill forward, false otherwise - defaults to true --leverage DECIMAL       The leverage for the security, defaults to 2 for equity, 50 for forex, and 1 for everything
                            else